Flutes in the Frost | Polar Pianos | Strings in the Snow

 There are two very special Enrichment Classes during Winter Festival.
-Students in Pre K – 7th grade will be enrolled in our Music and Movement class while 8th -12th graders will be enrolled in Composition class.
+Students, ages 3-14 will be enrolled in our Eurhythmics classes while our 15-18+ year olds will be enrolled in Composition classes.
 Students of the same instrument book level and/or age will be scheduled together for these enrichment classes.
 These classes offer a break from groups and masterclasses and enable the students to have some social time with each other while burning off some energy and learning new skills.

 A Masterclass is an hour lesson shared by three (Book 4+) and four (Book 1-3) students.
 This was the teaching model of Dr. Shinichi Suzuki, who realized that his students and practice partners learned from watching each other in lessons.
 Students who perform the same polished piece, or one close to it, in the books are grouped together in masterclasses.
 Often, clinicians involve all the students in the masterclass during each segment of the lesson, so please be prepared to stay for the whole 55 minutes.
 Practice partners attend with their students to take notes and to meet other practice partners.
 Openings are limited and there is an extra fee for string and flute masterclasses.

 Polar Piano Students will each participate in two masterclasses, two group classes, and an enrichment class.
 Students in the same book level will be scheduled together.
 Typically, clinicians give a small assignment at the first masterclass or group class that is to be completed for the second one.
 The practice rooms in the basement of Burton Hall will be open for us to use throughout the weekend.